J0k3rrWild/EssentialsMate/README.md

 * Add English translate (because polish is supported only)
 * Add API 4.x support

-But anyway is done and If you want, you can translate it yourself and use if you want.
+But anyway is done and If you want, you can translate it yourself and use.

 use /help to list all commands